-heading.
-To the point that if anyone brings a goat into a story, there's a good chance that they'll eat something important that they weren't supposed to.
-This is normally played for laughs, but can also be used in more dramatic works where the goat's hunger causes serious, long-term problems for the characters.
+The general portrayal in fiction that all goats are Type 2 Extreme Omnivores, able and willing to eat anything and everything.
+If anyone brings a goat into a story, there's a good chance that it will eat something important that it wasn't supposed to.
+This is normally Played for Laughs, but can also be used in more dramatic works where the goat's hunger causes serious, long-term problems for the characters.

-Not to be confused with Omniglot
+Not to be confused with Omniglot.

 - McDonald's has an animated ad campaign featuring a goat who keeps eating everything around the farm.
 His concerned owners start feeding him Happy Meals so he can eat healthier, since they offer choices like apples and milk and whatnot.
 Unfortunately, he also eats the box.